• Skip to primary navigation

 Care and Health

 To begin with, you will want to set up a coop that is large enough to hold these birds.
 At 6.5 to 8.5 pounds, this breed will need quite a bit of room to spread their wings.
 Ensure that the coop you build is well-insulated to keep the cold and rain out, as with most single combs, the New Hampshire chicken won’t do well if it gets cold.
-They are also prone to get frostbite on their combs if not properly kept warm.
+They are also prone to get frostbite on their combs.
+So, make sure to these chickens are kept warm in the winter.

 New Hampshire chickens are happiest when they are able to spend time outdoors.
 You will want to either build a run or chicken-proof your yard.
 This breed generally won’t wander too far and will stick close to their coop.
 You will want to be vigilant with your schedule to ensure that your flock knows what time they go out each day.